olegsych/monitor/README.md

 require not just additional time, but a level of engineering maturity that many teams don't posess when they first start building a new application.

-The `DiagnosticSource` and `ILogger` APIs are abstract and can be easily used with the dynamic test isolation tools to test the application code.
+The `DiagnosticSource` and `ILogger` APIs are abstract and can be used with the dynamic test isolation tools to test the application code.
 The `ILogger` in particular has served as an inspiration for this design.
-However, these APIs are focused primarily on logging and lack direct support for metrics and distributed traces.
+However, these APIs still have low-level instrumentation details, they are focused primarily on logging and lack direct support for metrics and distributed traces.